juancrawford/cats-app-android/README.md

 ## Running Tests

-CatsApp includes instrumented tests.
+CatsApp includes instrumented and unit tests.
 To run the tests, follow these steps:

 1. Locate the test classes under the androidTest directory in the app module.
 Right-click on the desired test class or package and select "Run".

+2. Locate the test classes under the test directory in the app module.
+Right-click on the desired test class or package and select "Run".

-2. Alternatively, you can run all tests at once by right-clicking on the app module directory and selecting "Run tests" or right-clicking on the "ActivityTestSuite".
+3. Alternatively, you can run all instrumented tests at once by right-clicking on the app module directory and selecting "Run tests" or right-clicking on the "ActivityTestSuite".

+4. Alternatively, you can run all unit tests at once by right-clicking on the app module directory and selecting "Run tests" or right-clicking on the "UnitTestSuite".

 ## Dependencies